DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Self-billing-invoicing.md

 ## Periodic task

-Where the Self billing invoice group's **Create invoice with product receipt** is set to _No_, it is required to create a batch recurrence for the group using the following periodic task: <br>
-**Accounts payable > Periodic tasks > Create self billing invoices**
+Where the Self billing invoice group's **Create invoice with product receipt** is set to _No_, it is required to create a batch recurrence for the group using the following periodic task: **Accounts payable > Periodic tasks > Create self billing invoices**

 ### Processing
 Processing is discussed in detail at [Self billing invoicing processing](../../Processing/Accounts-Payable/Self-billing-invoicing.md).